barun032/weather-app-api/README.md

 Implement geolocation features to retrieve the client's current location.

-Allow users to check the weather status of different cities by searching their names.
+Allow users to check the weather status of various cities by searching for their names.

 #on Desktop view